NadeerMukaram/Augmented-Reality-Mental-Health-Assessment-PsyrenAR/README.md

 # PsyrenAR Demo UI
 A Mobile-Based Mental Health Assessment and Counselling Application with Marker-Based Augmented Reality.
-Role: Full Stack - Some of the Assets used in the application.
+Role: Full Stack
+Some of the Assets(SFX, UI) used in the application are included.

 Home Screen
 ![63f9fcf830879](https://github.com/NadeerMukaram/PsyrenAR/assets/72739154/7dbe493c-9f51-4a9b-b22e-94a9df482722)